Toma0916/GlobalWheatDetection/README.md

 We implemented pipeline for object detecion by using pytorch.
 You can run training and inference very easily in your machines.

-In our pipelinem, you can use bellow with friendly setting scheme and check result with TensorBoard.
+In our pipeline, you can use bellow with friendly setting scheme and check result with TensorBoard.

 - model
   -  Faster RCNN